drocheam/optrace/docs/source/usage/advanced.rst

    * - :obj:`Raytracer.INFOS.TIR <optrace.tracer.raytracer.Raytracer.INFOS.TIR>`
      - Total inner reflection.
 Reflections are not simulated, so the ray is treated as being absorbed at the surface intersection

-   * - :obj:`Raytracer.INFOS.T_BELOW_TTH  <optrace.tracer.raytracer.Raytracer.INFOS.T_BELOW_TTH>`
-     - A filter transmittivity is below the :attr:`T_TH <optrace.tracer.raytracer.Raytracer.T_TH>` threshold of the raytracer and the ray is therefore absorbed.
-Avoids 'ghost rays' that need to be traced, but don't contribute to an image.

    * - :obj:`Raytracer.INFOS.ILL_COND <optrace.tracer.raytracer.Raytracer.INFOS.ILL_COND>`
      -  Ill-conditioned rays for hit finding of a numerical, custom surface.
 In almost all cases the intersection will be wrong.
 This can happen if the surface is badly defined numerically or geometrically, there are surface collisions or a ray hits the surface multiple times.
 Please check the geometry of the raytracer and the surface definition.